-If a student does not attend a course for the first two weeks, he/she will automatically be dropped by the Registrar and the Bursar will adjust his invoice.
-The student is still responsible to pay for 25% of the course's tuition, plus the technology fee and administration fee.
+If a student does not attend an 8-week course for the first 2 weeks or a 16-week course for the first 3 weeks, he/she will automatically be dropped from the course (Administration Drop for non-start) and the Bursar will adjust his/her invoice.
+The student is still responsible for paying 25% of the course's tuition, plus the technology fee and administration fee.

-If a student stops attending, then the Registrar will apply the Attendance Policy to determine the last date of attendance and will assign the notation F/A (Failure to Attend) to the student's record.
-Students who do not use the Withdrawal Drop Form are not eligible to receive any refunds.
+If a student stops attending, then the Attendance Policy will be used to determine the last date of attendance and the F/A (Failure to Attend) notation will be added to the student's record.
+Students who do not use the Drop/Withdrawal Form are not eligible to receive any refunds.